svub/nunya/_SETUP.md

     yarn run secret:clean
     yarn run secret:uploadGateway
     ```
+      * Note: If you get error `TypeError: URL.canParse is not a function` then you're likely using the wrong Node.js version, so just change to the project root directory and run `nvm use` in that terminal tab.

   * Add the `CODE_ID` to `secretGateway -> gatewayContractCodeId` and `CODE_HASH` to `secretGateway -> gatewayContractCodeHash` respectively to the relevant config.secret.<network> in ./packages/secret-contracts-scripts/src/config/deploy.ts
   * Add the terminal log to ./logs_secret/uploadGatewaySecretLocalhost.log